TL;DR

 Runner-up

 Cursor wins for most developers because speed and flexibility matter more than structure in day-to-day coding.
 However, Kiro's spec-driven approach is genuinely innovative and produces better results for complex, enterprise-grade features.
+Both now offer competitive credit-based pricing starting at $20/month.
 The ideal setup may be using both.

 Video Tutorials